This site is a work in progress. Please take a look around and let us know what you think!

 75 MacNab St S, Hamilton, ON L8P 3C1, Canada

-Provides free in-home support for mothers with babies under 6 months of age, feeling overwhelmed or who are at risk of postpartum depression.
-Weekly visits from a trained volunteer provide practical support, social interaction and time for self-care.
+Provides free in-home support for mothers with babies under 6 months of age to cope with the challenges of having a newborn, and/or for women who are at risk of post-partum depression.
+Weekly visits from a trained volunteer provide practical support, social interaction, and time for self-care.

 YWCA Hamilton Pre-Apprenticeship Program